 nylon stockings and place around targeted areas that you are trying to protect as well.

 Not just for walking downstairs anymore, Slinky’s are also work well as deer deterrents.
-Drape a few metal slinkys around the perimeter of the garden or across fence posts, branches, etc. Both the sound and the shiny reflection scare deer.
+Drape a few metal slinkys around the perimeter of the garden or across fence posts, branches, etc. Both the sound and the shiny reflection scare deer, click this link for more information.
 (They also make for a creative border.)

 A motion detector is another inexpensive yet effective way to keep deer away.
 Simply set up a motion detector at a lower level than usual (about 2 or 3 feet off the ground) aimed at the path the deer normally take to get in your garden.
 The light will usually startle them enough to keep them away.